-If you need immediate protection, tell the clerk you also want to file for a temporary restraining order.
-A judge can grant a temporary restraining order if s/he feels that you are in immediate danger.
-The abuser does not have to be in court with you or be told beforehand that you are asking the judge for a temporary restraining order.
+The domestic abuse injunction process starts by requesting a temporary restraining order.
+The abuser does not have to be in court with you or be told beforehand that you are asking the judge or court commissioner for a temporary restraining order.

 Note: Do not sign the court forms until you are in front of a notary or a clerk.
 The clerk can usually notarize the forms for you.

 You will need to file the court forms in the circuit court.
 To file the forms, go to the clerk of court.
 The forms must be filed during business hours.
 Tell the clerk that you want to file for a domestic abuse injunction.
-If you need the emergency protection of a temporary order, also tell the clerk you need a temporary restraining order.
+You can ask for a temporary restraining order, a domestic abuse injunction, or both on the same form.
 To find contact information for the courthouse in your area, click on our WI Courthouse Locations page.

 When you have filed the forms with the clerk of court, s/he will bring your paperwork to the judge or court commissioner.
 The judge may want to ask you questions about your petition.
 If the judge believes you are in serious and immediate danger, s/he may give you a temporary (ex parte) restraining order which is good for 14 days, or until your full court hearing.

 If the judge does not give you a temporary restraining order, you still can go forward with your request for a domestic abuse injunction (as long as your case is not dismissed).
-To request a hearing on the final injunction when you were not given a temporary restraining order, you will file a motion requesting one.* The hearing for the final injunction will be in front of a judge at the time shown on the “Notice of Hearing,” Which is the document that tells the respondent where and when to appear for the full court hearing.
+To request a hearing on the final injunction when you were not given a temporary restraining order, you will file a motion requesting one.* The hearing for the final injunction will be in front of a judge or court commissioner.
 At this hearing, you and the abuser will both have a chance to explain your sides of the story by presenting evidence, testimony, witnesses, etc. At the end of this hearing, the judge will decide whether or not to give you a final injunction.

 * Wis.
 Stat. § 813.12(2m)

 The abuser must be served with a notice of hearing, the petition that you filed, and a copy of the temporary restraining order that the judge granted you.
 Restraining orders are not enforceable until the abuser is served with the order so that s/he knows that one has been issued against him/her.
-If the respondent does not receive notice of the hearing, the hearing will be rescheduled.
+If the respondent does not receive notice of the hearing, the hearing may be rescheduled if either you or the respondent requests that it be rescheduled.
 However, if you are unable to have the abuser served because s/he is avoiding service (for example, by hiding from the sheriff), you can file an affidavit in court explaining all of the attempts that were made at service.
 At that point, the judge or circuit court commissioner can allow you to serve the respondent by publication in a newspaper and by mailing or faxing a copy to the respondent if you know or can find out his/her address or fax number.* (Note: The option of serving by publication applies to domestic abuse and harassment injunctions only; not child abuse orders and individuals at risk orders).** You can talk to the clerk of court or to someone at a domestic violence organization to try to get help with service by publication.
 See WI State and Local Programs.

-The court may send copies of the order and notice of hearing to the police or sheriff so that they can serve the abuser.
-You will have to provide contact information, like home or work address, for the abuser so that the police or sheriff can find him.
+The court must send copies of the order and notice of hearing to the police or sheriff so that they can serve the abuser.
+However, it is still up to you to make sure that the abuser is served.
+Wisconsin's VINELink can help you keep track of the status of service.
+You may have to provide contact information, like home or work address, for the abuser so that the police or sheriff can find him/her.
 Do not try to serve the abuser yourself.